galaxyproject/galaxy-hub/content/news/2023-08-14-chatGPT/index.md

 ### Generative AI (ChatGPT) as a programming assitant

 Many generative AI models by [OpenAI](https://openai.com/) are now accessible via a [UI plugin](https://github.com/jupyterlab/jupyter-ai) in the GPU-enabled JupyterLab interactive tool on Galaxy Europe.
 These AI models from OpenAI have been trained on an enormous amount of text that provides reasonable answers to queries - from literature to programming.
-In several ways, models such as ChatGPT can assist programmers in generating a backbone of general-purpose code blocks and methods, finding errors in code or developing explanations of already written code or existing errors for many different purposes.
+In several ways, models such as ChatGPT can assist programmers in generating a backbone of general-purpose code blocks and methods, finding errors in code or developing explanations of already written code or existing errors, and for many different purposes.

 ### Usage